- At 5,895m, Kilimanjaro is the highest free-standing mountain in the world

 - And trekking high and sleeping low (i.e. on day 3 of the Machame trek, you reach Lava Tower (4,630m) at lunch, before descending to 3,950m to sleep at Barranco Camp).

-To help us keep you safe, we recommend you learn more about trekking at altitude.
+To help us keep you safe, we recommend you learn more about trekking at altitude by reading our beginners guide to trekking at high altitude.
 This will help you feel prepared and ensure you know how to listen to your body whilst on your Kilimanjaro trek.

 Kilimanjaro's many routes

-There are currently seven main routes leading to Kilimanjaro’s summit, Uhuru Peak.
+There are currently eight routes leading to Kilimanjaro’s summit, Uhuru Peak.
 Our favourites are the 7-day Machame Route and the 8-day Lemosho Route, because they offer the best acclimatisation & views.
 The 10-day Northern Circuit is also a fantastic trek, but it can be expensive as it is hard to find enough people to join your group.
-A 7-day Rongai trek can be a drier option in wet season, however this trek doesn't offer the best acclimatisation or views.
+In the wet season, a 7-day Rongai trek can be a drier option, however this trek doesn't offer the best acclimatisation or views.
+To find out more about Kilimanjaro's ascent routes, and for help picking which is best for you, read our what route is best for me when climbing Mount Kilimanjaro blog.

 Marangu is the only route with huts, but we do not recommend Marangu because of poor altitude acclimatisation as a result of most Marangu treks being 4 - 6 days, less than the golden rule of 7 - 10 days.
 The huts on Marangu are also less comfortable than the high-quality tents used by Adventure Out Loud.
 Shira & Umbwe routes also offer poor acclimatisation and are not recommended.